Fourth of July holiday closings

 Government

-• City offices in Bayou Vista and Jamaica Beach will close at noon today and will remain closed through Friday.

-• City offices in League City will close at 12:30 p.m. today and will remain closed through Friday.

-• City offices in Galveston, Clear Lake Shores, Friendswood, Hitchcock, Kemah, La Marque and Texas City will be closed Friday.
+• City offices in Galveston, Bayou Vista, Jamaica Beach, Clear Lake Shores, Friendswood, Hitchcock, Kemah, La Marque, League City and Texas City will be closed today.

 • There will be no trash or recycling collection in the city of Friendswood Saturday.